Student-centric advice and objective recommendations

 Life After College

 HBCUs have a strong track record of setting their students up for success after graduation.
 In fact, data from a Gallup report suggests that black graduates of HBCUs have a better sense of well-being than black graduates of non-HBCUs.
 According to the report, black HBCU graduates are more likely to have a strong sense of personal and financial well-being.
-Furthermore, hiring rates are currently higher for HBCU graduates than they are for graduates of other institutions.
-Not to mention, HBCUs are known for having strong alumni networks that can be extremely useful in securing employment.

 Challenges facing HBCUs

-Any discussion regarding HBCUs isn’t complete without mentioning the funding issues that have made it difficult for them to keep pace with PWIs.
-According to the American Council on Education, HBCUs have 70% smaller endowments than their non-HBCU counterparts.
 This means that black colleges and universities have to rely more on government funding and donations than non-HBCUs.
 This is problematic because HBCUs aren’t receiving enough support from either of these funding avenues.
 Between 2003 and 2015, HBCUs saw a 42% reduction in federal funding.
 Not to mention, HBCUs receive less donations than PWIs.
+As a result, scholarship offers and financial aid packages may be lower at HBCUs.

-Because they’re chronically underfunded, HBCUs are usually equipped with fewer resources.
-This is sometimes reflected in the quality of dorms, academic facilities, and athletic programs.
 Some HBCUs are struggling to even keep their doors open, while many have closed or lost accreditation in the past couple decades.
 It should be noted, however, that many HBCUs received a surge in donations during 2020.
 Although this was certainly a step forward for HBCUs, their funding issues are by no means resolved.

 See also: Scholarships at HBCUs